Christmas Celebrations in a Thai School

 In Thailand, it is different; Thailand does not recognize Christmas as a holiday, but that does not stop Thai people from celebrating it, and when Thai people party, they party hard!

-We started planning two weeks prior when there was a public holiday on a Monday; I had nothing better to do than eat, play games, and watch TV.
+We started planning two weeks prior.
+On a Monday, there was a public holiday, and I had nothing better to do than eat, play games, and watch TV.
 A teacher at school had requested help, so I decided to go and help her.
-We were wrapping boxes in gift wrap to put under a plethora of Christmas trees.
+We were wrapping boxes in gift wrap to put under many Christmas trees.

 Becoming Santa Claus

-In a meeting, I volunteered to be the Master of Ceremonies, along with another friend of mine, and we had the bright idea to dress up as Santa Claus.
+In a meeting, I volunteered to be the Master of Ceremonies along with another friend, and we had the bright idea to dress up as Santa Claus.

-On the day of the Christmas day activities, I had gate duty, so I decided to wear the suit while I performed my gate duty.
-It was terrific; students with their parents took pictures with me and the tree in the background.
+I had gate duty on the day of the Christmas day activities, so I decided to wear the suit while performing my gate duty.
+It was terrific; students and their parents took pictures of me and the tree in the background.

 It was magical.
 I don't mean that figuratively; seeing the joy on a child's face is magic!